Services and Accommodations

 - Deaf and Hard of Hearing (DHH) Services – DHH program information and resources

-- Twice Exceptional (2E) – Students who qualify for both Special Education services and Advanced Learning/Highly Capable services.
+- Twice-Exceptional – Students who qualify for both Special Education services and Advanced Learning/Highly Capable services.
+Learn more about Twice-Exceptional learners.

 The concept of a continuum of alternative placements is universal for all school districts under the Washington State Administrative Code (WAC).
 The Continuum Approach is a service delivery structure specific to K-12 students attending Seattle Public Schools.
 It couples a flexible delivery approach with a rigorous delivery structure, allowing for predictability and quality simultaneously with individualized programming.